-When enabling Supplemental Logging for SQL Server tables for the CDC Capture method, data in the CDC staging tables and other CDC system tables need to be purged.
-Use either the Oracle GoldenGate CDC Cleanup job or the SQL Server CDC Cleanup job to purge these tables.
-By default, when Extract starts MANAGECDCCLEANUP is enabled and instructs Extract to check for the existence of the Oracle GoldenGate CDC Cleanup job and this is the recommended approach.
-By default, Extract requires that the Oracle GoldenGate CDC Cleanup job be created using the ogg_cdc_cleanup_setup.bat program or the Extract cannot start.
-The NOMANAGECDCCLEANUP option instructs Extract not to check for the existence of the

-Oracle GoldenGate CDC Cleanup job.
+When enabling Supplemental Logging for SQL Server tables, data in the CDC staging tables and other CDC system tables need to be routinely purged to clear the database storage.

+By default, when Extract starts, MANAGECDCCLEANUP is enabled and instructs Extract to check for the existence of the Oracle GoldenGate CDC Cleanup job.
+This is the recommended approach.
+Use the ogg\cdc\cleanup\setup.bat program to install the Oracle GoldenGate CDC Cleanup job.

-PATHMAP NFS mount point log path
+The NOMANAGECDCCLEANUP option instructs Extract not to check for the existence of the Oracle GoldenGate CDC Cleanup job.
+This is not a recommended option for production environments but can be used for testing an Extract without having to create the Oracle GoldenGate CDC Cleanup job.

+NOFLUSH Valid for DB2 z/OS.
+Inhibits the flushing of log buffers.

+PATHMAP NFS\mount\point log\path